Adriankhl/relativitization/docs/design.md

   * If all human player sent command list, continue
   * If some players join, add human player and prioritize them over ai generated command
   * If some/all players haven't sent back their command list within the time limit, use ai generated command
-* Can't access universe
+* Disable universe by client
 * Change player type based on whether it has human input
 * (Parallel) Universe server execute the self-command and neighbor-command, others are stored
 * Universe server move player by their velocity, update int4D, also update group id by their double4D position
 * Universe server convert mutable data to immutable data, save latest data, drop oldest data

 # Command, Event, Mechanism, AI, and Data
-* Commands and events are more definite, their behaviours should be defined in their class, where other data can have different mechanisms (i.e. mod), those data are handle externally and should not be defined within the class, except some universal utils function
+* Commands and events are more definite, having only one possible implementation , their behaviours should be defined in their class, where other data can have different mechanisms (i.e. mods), those data are handle externally and should not be defined within the class, except some universal utils function
 * Command collection is global, pick by command collection name
 * Mechanism is global, pick by mechanism collection name